 National and regional authorities have a say in marine spatial planning, and tribal and Indigenous authorities are also recognized as actors for marine planning in some countries (and in others, they should be).
-Examples of regional and national initiatives include a November 2022 European Union action plan to promote algae growing.152 The US Congress introduced a bill in 2023 to promote seaweed industrial farming although the bill also established a fund which refers to Indigenous nations.153
+Examples of regional and national initiatives include a November 2022 growing.
+The US Congress introduced a bill in 2023 to promote seaweed industrial farming although the bill also established a fund which refers to Indigenous nations.